Crosshaven: Name

 The modern Irish name for Crosshaven village is Bun an Tábhairne.
 While some sources link the word tábhairne to the English word "tavern", other sources suggest that it is a corruption of "tSabhairne" a grammatical form of the word "Sabhrann" the name of a local river.
 Bun refers to "river mouth" when in reference to placenames.
-Therefore, the name is potentially translated to "The Mouth of the River Sabhrann".
+Therefore, the name is potentially translated as "mouth of the River Sabhrann".
 The old Irish name for the east side of the village was Cros tSeáin or "John's Cross", from which the English name derives.
-John's Cross refers to the Norman castle built around Castle point.

 History

 Crosshaven was originally a Viking settlement, part of what was known as the 'Ostman's Tancred', after Cork city became a fortified English stronghold.

-According to local folklore, Sir Francis Drake sailed up the River Owenabue, while taking refuge from the Spanish Armada.
-A point in the river where he is alleged to have hidden is known as Drake's Pool.
+According to local legend, Sir Francis Drake hid a small squadron from a larger Spanish fleet upstream from Crosshaven on the River Owenabue at Tubberavoid, now called Drake's Pool.
+There is no evidence for this story, which is first recorded in 1750 by Charles Smith, who places it in 1589 after the Spanish Armada; Julian Corbett in 1890 said it could only have happened in during the 1573–75 campaign of the 1st Earl of Essex.

 The local secondary school, Coláiste Mhuire, was founded by an aunt of James Joyce, and the town is mentioned twice in Joyce's novel Ulysses.

 Nearby coastal artillery and military forts, Fort Templebreedy and Camden Fort Meagher, were British outposts until the Treaty Ports installations were relinquished in 1938.
 Camden is located on the headland of Rams Head and is occasionally open to the public.